 Quite strange for someone who creates and sells paperback books for a living, right?

-However, I have always had a passion for entrepreneurship, and although we are just ‘creating books’, Amazon KDP is an incredibly business-oriented platform.
+However, I have always had a passion for entrepreneurship, and although we are just ‘creating books’, selling KDP books on Amazon is an incredibly business-oriented platform.

 On top of this, waking up every single morning and tracking the sales rank of my books is far more rewarding for me than any 9-5 desk job could be.